rebykimani/google-translator/README.md

 This page helps users to translate words from one language to another.

-A user should be able to enter a word or a phrase and select the language they want to translate to then click on translate to get results.
+A user should be able to enter a word or a phrase, enter using keyboard prompt, select the language they want to translate to then results will be displayed.

 # Installation